brandon-foster/CS-3704-GitBook/chapter_08_software_testing/reading_notes.md

 * **Interface Testing Guidelines**

-1. Examine the code to be tested and explicitly list each call to an external compo- nent.
+1. Examine the code to be tested and explicitly list each call to an external component.
 Design a set of tests in which the values of the parameters to the external components are at the extreme ends of their ranges.
 These extreme values are most likely to reveal interface inconsistencies.

 2. Where pointers are passed across an interface, always test the interface with null pointer parameters.